Salvia munzii

 Salvia munzii is a semi-evergreen perennial species of sage known by the common name Munz's sage or San Miguel Mountain sage.
 It is native to northern Baja California, Mexico, and it can be found in a few locations just north of the border in San Diego County, California, where it is particularly rare.
 It is characterized by small leaves and clear blue flowers.
 It is a member of the coastal sage scrub and chaparral plant communities.

 Description

-Salvia munzii is a bushy shrub which may exceed 2 m in height, its branches coated in hairs.
-The rough-textured leaves are up to 5 centimeters long, the undersides densely hairy.
+Salvia munzii is a bushy shrub that may exceed 2 m in height, with its branches coated in hairs.
+The rough-textured leaves are up to 5 centimeters long, with their undersides densely hairy.

 The erect inflorescences are made up of many interrupted clusters of flowers, each cluster subtended by a pair of lance-shaped, leaflike bracts.
 The flower has a tubular blue corolla up to 1.5 centimeters long.
 Flowering is from January to May.